cervoise/blog/trainings/win32-buffer-overflow/README.md

  * corelan: https://www.corelan.be/index.php/category/security/exploit-writing-tutorials/)
  * Windows shellcoding: http://www.vividmachines.com/shellcode/shellcode.html#ws

+I dit not crawl all possibilty of exploit-db, same program may be vulnerable in different way.
+I can refer to the same exploit for different cases.

 ## Notes

 For "old" systems, you may have trouble to find old tools: